MostafaNabieh/IBM-AI-Engineering-Professional-Certificate/README.md

 # IBM AI Engineering Professional Certificate
-The repository is the result from the course <a href="https://www.coursera.org/learn/machine-learning-with-python"> Machine Learning with Python from Coursera offered by IBM. </a>
+The repository is the result from the course <a href="https://www.coursera.org/professional-certificates/ai-engineer"> IBM AI Engineering Professional Certificate </a>
 <h5>The rapid pace of innovation in Artificial Intelligence (AI) is creating enormous opportunity for transforming entire industries and our very existence.
 After competing this comprehensive 6 course Professional Certificate, you will get a practical understanding of Machine Learning and Deep Learning.

 You will master fundamental concepts of Machine Learning and Deep Learning, including supervised and unsupervised learning.
 You will utilize popular Machine Learning and Deep Learning libraries such as SciPy, ScikitLearn, Keras, PyTorch, and Tensorflow applied to industry problems involving object recognition and Computer Vision, image and video processing, text analytics, Natural Language Processing, recommender systems, and other types of classifiers.